masoudSafaei78/PokemonWebsite/README.md

     - First we receive the email and password that the user enters.
 In the database and in the 'usertable' table, we check whether this email and password exist.

-      **if** there is, the user enters and is directed to the main page of the site.
-Otherwise **status 400** is reported and the user is redirected to the login page.
+      **if** there is, the user enters and will directed to the main page of the site.
+Otherwise **status 400** is reported and the user will redirected to the login page.

 - Pokemon Data API
-    - The **Data_api.php** file is for displaying Pokemon card information.
+    - The **Data_api.php** file is for displaying Pokemon card informations.

     - First we select all the rows in the **'pokemondata' table** and check the number of rows in it.

        **if** this number was zero and there was no row in the table, we return the **status 500**, which means the table is empty. **if** the table is not empty, we return the rows of the table in an array as Json.

-- **Axios** have been used to call the Api mentioned above.
+- **Axios** is used to call the Api mentioned above.
 - You can Test Api(s) by using Postman.